BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 ## Early Attempts

 My first attempt was semi-successful.
 I made many mistakes, wrote a lot of messy code, and managed to get something going that rendered very slowly even for a 450 x 200 resolution canvas.
 You can find it [here](https://editor.p5js.org/scionofbytes/full/UfCfqKVrY).
 If you play around with the resolution, you will notice that upping it slightly to 600 x 350 will make it render significantly slower than the initial 400 x 200 setting.
 This is no surprise.
-It might only be an increase of 200 pixels horizontally and 150 pixels vertically, but overall there are now 30K more pixels to scan than before.
+It might only be an increase of 200 pixels horizontally and 150 pixels vertically, but overall, there are now 30K more pixels to scan than before.

 I also have a version of this with cleaner code on https://openprocessing.org ([this one](https://www.openprocessing.org/sketch/707203)), but I stressed it out too much in terms of resolution and openprocessing is taking too long to render it.